flybywiresim/docs/docs/dev-corner/qa-process.md

 ### Focus on the PR Test Instructions

 Read the test instructions of the PR carefully.
 Focus only on what is requested and part of this PR.
-Do not bloat your reports with many additional observations.
+Do not bloat your reports with many additional observations or information that is expected to be the same through each QA test (such as how you installed the PR or if you emptied your community folder).

 If you find additional issues which are not part of the PR, reproduce and test them with the latest Development version and then create a [GitHub Issue](https://github.com/flybywiresim/aircraft/issues) for them.